-For an event produced by an unintended chemical reaction, IROFS controls ensure that an explosion is prevented or that the explosion will be small enough to be contained by the glovebox and VHD exhaust system static barrier.
+For an event produced by an unintended chemical reaction, IROFS controls ensure that an explosion is prevented.

 8.3.2.15 Outside Explosions (EXP15)

 The safety strategy for laboratory explosions involves the application of IROFS to meet the performance criteria of 10 CFR § 70.61.
 Explosion events occurring outside of the MOX Fuel Fabrication Building (BMF) that could potentially impact MFFF operations or safety support systems are postulated to occur on the MFFF site in the following specific areas: